quicwg/base-drafts/draft-ietf-quic-recovery.md

   PTO SHOULD be scheduled for min(RTO, PTO).

 MaxAckDelay is the maximum ack delay supplied in an incoming ack frame.
-Ack delays that are aren't used for RTT sample or reference ack-only packets are excluded.
+Ack delays that are aren't used for an RTT sample or reference ack-only packets are excluded.
 When there is exactly one unacknowledged packet, the alarm duration includes time for a delayed acknowledgment to be received by including MaxAckDelay.